Accelerated Nonnegative Tensor Completion via Integer Programming: Introduction

-This paper proposes and evaluates multiple speedup techniques of the original numerical computation algorithm created by \citet{bugg2021nonnegative} and multiple variants of the original algorithm by combining these speedup techniques differently.
-Details about these variants are given in subsequent sections of this paper.
-Although their experiment results of the original algorithm showed that the algorithm could terminate for complex problems on a personal computer, the results also suggested that there were opportunities to shorten computation time for large problems \citep{bugg2021nonnegative}.
-For example, in the original paper the average computation time of completing nonnegative tensors with size $10^{\times 7}$ and $1,000,000$ known entries was $5,623$ seconds.
-While our variants can maintain the same theoretical guarantees as the original algorithm, they can offer potentially shorter computation time.
-This paper also fully describes the original numerical computation algorithm and its coding implementation, which was omitted in \citep{bugg2021nonnegative}.
+This paper proposes several acceleration techniques for the original numerical computation algorithm created by \citet{bugg2022nonnegative}; multiple techniques are tested in combination to evaluate the best configuration for overall speedup.
+The motivation is to further improve the implementation on large-scale problems.
+Our variants can maintain the same theoretical guarantees as the original algorithm, while offering potential speedups.
+Indeed, our experiments demonstrate that such speedups can be attained consistently across a range of problem instances.
+This paper also fully describes the original numerical computation algorithm and its coding implementation, which was omitted in \citep{bugg2022nonnegative}.

-To demonstrate the computation improvement of our variants, we benchmark them on the same set of problems designed by \citet{bugg2021nonnegative}.
-For each problem, we compare the computation performance of all the variants on it and claim the best variant to use for it.
-Then, we characterize the scenarios that could benefit from each variant based on the benchmarking results and the design motivation of each variant.